Srinikstudent/example_ci-cd_pipeline_for_firbot_software/README.md

-this is example ci/cd pipeline i set to exaplain to my team and stake holders how we are going to implement on out gitlab server to automate firebot software.
+this is example ci/cd pipeline i set to exaplain to my team and stake holders how we are going to implement ci/cd pipeline on our gitlab server to automate firebot software development.